A valid Yale University ID Card permits access to Yale University Library buildings.

-One of the requirements for any filming involving the use of electrical power for cameras and/or floodlights is that a University electrician be in attendance to supervise the use of outlets and panel boards.
-Unfortunate experiences involving damaged lines and blown fuses in the past have made this requirement necessary.
-If it is apparent to library staff that such an electrician is not present, filmers or photographers should not be allowed to proceed.
+One of the requirements for any filming involving the use of electrical power for cameras and/or floodlights is that a University electrician must be in attendance to supervise the use of outlets and panel boards.
+If it is apparent to library staff that such an electrician is not present, filmmakers or photographers will not be allowed to proceed.
 For planning purposes, it takes one week to schedule the electrician.

 Disruption/Privacy of Patrons

 The privacy of patrons must not be violated.
-Photographers/filmers must receive permission to photograph/film readers and Library staff prior to capturing their image.
+Photographers/filmmakers may not photograph/film readers and library staff without completing an application.